HEIWA-IT/TripAgency/README.md

 ### 05_a_solution branch
 04_HA_adapter_to_develop + one possibility for the adapter part

-you can start the rest expostion by executing the following command line in the exposition folder:
+you can start the rest exposition by executing the following command line in the exposition folder:
 **mvn clean spring-boot:run**

 The url to use the service is the following: